PollutionAmbient airAir qualityAirEnvironmentalism

 Sources:

-Ambient Air - an Overview | ScienceDirect Topics
+Ambient Air - an Overview | ScienceDirect TopicsOpens in a new tab.

-What is Ambient Air? | All The Science
+What is Ambient Air? | All The ScienceOpens in a new tab.

-What is Welfare? | Historical Index
+What is Welfare? | Historical IndexOpens in a new tab.

-Air pollution | WHO
+Air pollution | WHOOpens in a new tab.

-Indoor Air Pollution | Our World in Data
+Indoor Air Pollution | Our World in DataOpens in a new tab.

-Volatile Organic Compounds (VOCs) in Your Home | EH: Minnesota Department of Health
+Volatile Organic Compounds (VOCs) in Your Home | EH: Minnesota Department of Health Opens in a new tab.

-Study: Indoor air cleaners fall short on removing volatile organic compounds | MIT News | Massachusetts Institute of Technology
+Study: Indoor air cleaners fall short on removing volatile organic compounds | MIT News | Massachusetts Institute of Technology Opens in a new tab.

 Which houseplants should you buy to purify air?
-None of them | National Geographic
+None of them | National GeographicOpens in a new tab.